 Notation if amendment refused

-If the decision maker refuses to amend the applicant’s personal information the applicant can require the agency to add a notation to the document that:
+If the agency refuses to amend the applicant’s personal information the applicant can give the agency a notice requiring the agency to add a notation to the document that:

 - states the way the applicant claims the information to be inaccurate, incomplete, out of date or misleading